Help Center/ Enterprise Management/ User Guide/ Project Management/ FAQs/ What Are the Differences Between IAM and Enterprise Management?

 • Enabling method

-• IAM is free of charge and you can use it immediately after you register with the Huawei Cloud system.
+• IAM is an identity management service.
+It is free of charge, and you can use it immediately after signing up for Huawei Cloud.

 • Enterprise Management is a resource management service.
-You can apply for Enterprise Management from Huawei Cloud.
-For details, see Enabling the Enterprise Center and Enabling the Enterprise Project Function.
+You need to enable it after you sign up for Huawei Cloud.
+For details, see Enabling Enterprise Center and Enabling the Enterprise Project Function.

 The Enterprise Management service is free of charge.
-You only need to pay for resources managed in enterprise projects.
+You only need to pay for your resources.

 • Resource isolation

-• Using Enterprise Management, you can create enterprise projects to isolate resources across regions.
-Enterprise Management makes it easy for you to assign permissions for specific cloud resources.
-For example, you can add an Elastic Cloud Server (ECS) to an enterprise project, and assign permissions to a user for managing the ECS in the project.
-The user then can manage only this ECS.
+• Enterprise Management allows you to create multiple enterprise projects in a region for resource isolation.
+An enterprise project can contain resources of multiple regions.
+You can control access to a specific resource.
+For example, you can add an Elastic Cloud Server (ECS) to an enterprise project, and assign permissions to a user for managing the ECS in the project instead of other ECSs.

 • Supported services